davide-burba/salary-prediction/README.md

 # salary prediction

 A probabilistic model to estimate salary expectation for the Italian market.
 Try it [here](https://smartsalarypredictor-italy.herokuapp.com)!
+(Stopped ATM)

 To train or cross-validate a model:
 ```